finnbutlerchem/finnbutlerchem.github.io/research.md

 permalink: /research/
 ---

-list
--- Computational Chemistry
+*Computational Chemistry
--Education in Chemistry and STEM
+*Education in Chemistry and STEM
---
+*Use of New Media for STEM Education